coleifer/peewee/docs/peewee/quickstart.rst

 Storing data
 ------------

-Let's store some people to the database, and then we'll give them some pets.
+Let's begin by populating the database with some people.
+We will use the :py:meth:`~Model.save` and :py:meth:`~Model.create` methods to add and update people's records.

 .. code-block:: pycon